How a West Virginia Wrongful Death Lawsuit or Settlement Works

 - Any person who would otherwise be equitably entitled to share in such distribution

-How the compensation is distributed among beneficiaries depends on many factors, including whether the lawsuit was resolved with jury verdict, settlement or bench trial.
+How the compensation is distributed among beneficiaries depends on many factors, including whether the underlying wrongful death lawsuit was decided by a jury verdict or if a settlement was reached between the parties beforehand.
 If the wrongful death lawsuit ends in a jury verdict for the estate, then the jury may direct what proportions of the verdict should be distributed among the beneficiaries.

-If a wrongful death claim is settled before a jury verdict, as most such cases are, then the court must decide on how the settlement is distributed based on principles of fairness and justice and the other provisions of the wrongful death statute.
+If a wrongful death claim is settled before a jury verdict, as most such cases are, then the court must decide on how the settlement is distributed.
+A judge will make his or her decision based on principles of fairness and justice and the other provisions of the West Virginia wrongful death statute.
 In that event, the court will set a hearing and all beneficiaries will be notified.

 Typically, at the hearing, the court listens to all beneficiaries who want to speak about the distribution, and he or she will then decide how the compensation from the wrongful death claim should be distributed.
 Sometimes the beneficiaries reach an agreement before the hearing about how they believe the compensation should be fairly divided.
 The court will still have to approve that distribution.

-How Long Do You Have to File a West Virginia Wrongful Death Suit?
+How Long Do You Have to File a West Virginia Wrongful Death Lawsuit?

 West Virginia law provides that a wrongful death lawsuit generally must be filed within two years from the date of death.
-Failing to file within that limitation period may result in an inability to obtain any damages resulting from the wrongful death.
+Failing to file a wrongful death lawsuit within that time period may completely terminate your rights under any potential wrongful death claim.
+However, there are EXCEPTIONS!

-It is important to note that the two-year limitations period has a number of exceptions, especially in medical malpractice lawsuits.
-In order to make sure that you know how long you have to file a wrongful death action in your particular circumstances, you should consult with a an experienced West Virginia wrongful death attorney
+It is important to note that the two-year limitations period has limited exceptions, especially in medical malpractice lawsuits.
+In order to make sure that you know how long you have to file a wrongful death action in your particular circumstances, you should consult with an experienced West Virginia wrongful death attorney.

 What Compensation is Available in Wrongful Death lawsuits?